aws/aws-sdk-js-v3/clients/client-qconnect/README.md

 <ul> <li> <p> <a href="https://docs.aws.amazon.com/connect/latest/APIReference/API_Operations_Amazon_Q_Connect.html">Amazon Q actions</a> </p> </li> <li> <p> <a href="https://docs.aws.amazon.com/connect/latest/APIReference/API_Types_Amazon_Q_Connect.html">Amazon Q data types</a> </p> </li> </ul> <note> <p> <b>Powered by Amazon Bedrock</b>: Amazon Web Services implements <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/abuse-detection.html">automated abuse detection</a>.
 Because Amazon Q in Connect is built on Amazon Bedrock, users can take full advantage of the controls implemented in Amazon Bedrock to enforce safety, security, and the responsible use of artificial intelligence (AI).</p> </note> <p>Amazon Q in Connect is a generative AI customer service assistant.
 It is an LLM-enhanced evolution of Amazon Connect Wisdom that delivers real-time recommendations to help contact center agents resolve customer issues quickly and accurately.</p> <p>Amazon Q in Connect automatically detects customer intent during calls and chats using conversational analytics and natural language understanding (NLU).
 It then provides agents with immediate, real-time generative responses and suggested actions, and links to relevant documents and articles.
 Agents can also query Amazon Q in Connect directly using natural language or keywords to answer customer requests.</p> <p>Use the Amazon Q in Connect APIs to create an assistant and a knowledge base, for example, or manage content by uploading custom files.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/connect/latest/adminguide/amazon-q-connect.html">Use Amazon Q in Connect for generative AI powered agent assistance in real-time</a> in the <i>Amazon Connect Administrator Guide</i>.</p>

 ## Installing

-To install this package, simply type add or install @aws-sdk/client-qconnect using your favorite package manager:
+To install this package, use the CLI of your favorite package manager:

 - `npm install @aws-sdk/client-qconnect`
 - `yarn add @aws-sdk/client-qconnect`
 - `pnpm add @aws-sdk/client-qconnect`